real-space/tfQMRgpu/README.md

     in X but not vice versa.

 ### How to build, compile, install and test
-    tfQMRgpu uses CMake, it is recommended to create a build directory cd ~/tfQMRgpu
+    compile tfQMRgpu with cuda-11.1, other versions may encounter template bugs tfQMRgpu uses CMake, it is recommended to create a build directory cd ~/tfQMRgpu
     mkdir build